References

 Accountancy, Finance and Economics

-There are many standard texts to which I add the Bank of England's website.
+There are many standard texts on accountancy, finance and economics.
+An additional reference is the Bank of England's website, www.bankofengland.co.uk.
 Since about 1995 I have been able to attend the quarterly briefings held by the Bank of England Agency for Greater London at which the influences on the economy are discussed.
-The Bank has other Agencies to cover the whole of the UK.
-They use a very wide range of sources including, importantly, their own research with companies in each of the regions.
+The Bank has Agencies throughout the UK through which they gather their own research with companies in each of the regions.

-One of the most revealing features of these is the use of fan charts which are a very clear way of revealing the range of possible results arising from a deep scenraio analysis.
+One of the most revealing features of their reports is the use of fan charts which are a very clear way of showing the range of possible results arising from a deep scenraio analysis.
+The graph of, for example, inflation over a period of time is shown as a solid bold line, and from the current date of the graph the lines fan out to show the range of possible expectations.

 Now try doing the same thing for the UK economy, which is influenced by a very wide range of changes worldwide, some of which are relatively predictable, and others which are not.
 The Bank of England produces fan charts for this in green for GDP and red for inflation.
 Along with a wide range of other material and publciations you can find them on their web site, www.bankofengland.co.uk